favna/ffxiv-auto-screenshot-sorter/README.md

 ## Quitting the program after launching it

-Because there is no visual element or tray icon for this program, you can quit it through the Task Manager provided by your operating system.
-This can be one of Windows Task Manager, MacOS Activity Monitor, or Linux [`htop`][htop].
+When the program launches a terminal window should get opened in which you can view logging output.
+You can quit the program by quitting the terminal window.

 ## Recommended setup for Windows users